KonradSzafer/road-sign-detection/README.md

-# wdsi-semester-project
+# road-sign-detection

-This is final project of WDSI semester course.
 The goal of the project was to develop object detection and classification model for road signs dataset (https://www.kaggle.com/andrewmvd/road-sign-detection).

 ## Data
 Dataset contains 877 image samples of four different classes: Speedlimit, Stop, Traffic Light and Crosswalk.\